tdunning/log-synth/README.md

 #### `random-walk` and `gamma`
 Allows sampling from a random walk.

-The `random-walk` sample samples steps from a normal distribution and accumulates those steps into a current position.
+The `random-walk` sample by default samples steps from a normal distribution and accumulates those steps into a current position.
 The returned value is the sum of those steps.
+Optionally, the actual distribution of the steps can be specified explicitly.

 The defaults for the `random-walk` sampler are sensible so that this